ratwolfzero/hopalong_python/README.md

 Initially, the image array is set to zero.
 Each time a pixel is hit, its value is incremented, reflecting the number of trajectory points that correspond to that pixel.
 Thus, the hit numbers in the image array serve as a discrete measure of concentration and indicate the proximity of the trajectory points in floating-point space.

 This clear color gradient allows users to easily discern patterns of activity and better understand the dynamics of the Hopalong attractor."

+Note: Increasing the output image resolution enhances the representation of the Hopalong attractor.
+A higher number of pixels reduces the chance of multiple nearby trajectory points being mapped to the same pixel.

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 Each pixel in the image array is color-coded based on the number of hits it has received.
 Matplotlib's 'hot' colormap is used to represent this information.
 This colormap creates a gradient that transitions from dark colors, indicating low hit counts, to bright colors, indicating high hit counts.
 As a result, the colormap effectively visualizes areas of higher activity within the attractor.